 Available Internships for Horticulture and Agricultural Science Students

 Horticulture students can gain valuable work experience through internships with government agencies and private businesses.
 For example, the Smithsonian Gardens organization provides internships for students and recent horticulture graduates to work in one of the most famous gardens in the nation.
-The same type of supervised field work assignments are available to agricultural science students.
+The same type of supervised fieldwork assignments is available to agricultural science students.
 An organization called World Endeavors helps to place agricultural science students into internships in international locations where they analyze farming techniques and recommend improvements based on scientific research.